• Skip to main content

 See Catarata del Toro: One of Costa Rica’s Most Beautiful Waterfalls

-The first thing that wowed me when I arrived was the insane number of hummingbirds (my favourite bird) buzzing around the feeders, dazzling everyone with their iridescence.
+The first thing that wowed me when I arrived to this site, located in the Bajos del Toro area, was the insane number of hummingbirds (my favourite bird) buzzing around the feeders and dazzling with their iridescence.

 This was the appetizer for the second delightful course: the view of Catarata del Toro from the top.